camerond/camerondaigle/posts/three-types-of-meetings.md

 things to say?
 Look, I understand.
 You probably do have things to say.
 They're probably important and awesome!
 But as with all awesome and important things, they deserve to matter.
-Catching a presenter off-guard mid-slide isn't going to be the optimal way for them to recieve your challenge, inquiry, or insight.
+Catching a presenter off-guard mid-slide isn't going to be the optimal way for them to receive your challenge, inquiry, or insight.
 To really set everyone up for productive dialogue, you need a Feedback Meeting.

 ### Feedback Meetings: The Goal